arunbaby0/arunbaby.com/_pages/contact.md

 My email id is <em>**arunbaby0** </em> [@] our one and only Gmail. :P

 ### Social media
+Social media is a great platform which I don't use often.

 I don't prefer social media for communication as I don’t spend a lot of time on it.

 Twitter: I’m not active on Twitter.